tegorman13/Dissertation/docs/Sections/htw_gfm.md

 > terms of the noisiness of their data, we employed an adaptive
 > tolerance setting strategy to tailor $\epsilon$ to each individual.
 > The initial value of $\epsilon$ was set to the overall standard
-> deviation of each individuals velocity values.
-Thus, sampled parameter
+> deviation of each individual’s velocity values.
+Thus, sampled
-> values that generated simulated data within a standard deviation of
+> parameter values that generated simulated data within a standard
-> the observed data were accepted, while worse performing parameters
+> deviation of the observed data were accepted, while worse performing
-> were rejected.
-After every 300 samples the tolerance was allowed to
+> parameters were rejected.
+After every 300 samples the tolerance was
-> increase only if the current acceptance rate of the algorithm was less
+> allowed to increase only if the current acceptance rate of the
-> than 1%.
-In such cases, the tolerance was shifted towards the average
+> algorithm was less than 1%.
+In such cases, the tolerance was shifted
-> discrepancy of the 5 best samples obtained thus far.
-To ensure the
+> towards the average discrepancy of the 5 best samples obtained thus
-> acceptance rate did not become overly permissive, $\epsilon$ was also
+> far.
+To ensure the acceptance rate did not become overly permissive,
-> allowed to decrease every time a sample was accepted into the
+> $\epsilon$ was also allowed to decrease every time a sample was
-> posterior.
+> accepted into the posterior.

 For each of the 156 participants from Experiment 1, the ABC algorithm was run until 200 samples of parameters were accepted into the posterior